hadabr/js-hints-collection/README.md

 #### Normalization

-This is only for small apps and solutions, as it parses repsonse data allowing to write less codem but doesn't normalize.
+This is only for small apps and solutions, as it parses repsonse data easier,
+allowing to write less code but doesn't normalize the data.

-To normalize data:
+To normalize:

 - Database normalization on [Wikipedia]
 - check [Normalizr] utility by Paul Armstrong